 HPV: Human papillomavirus is a viral infection that affects the skin and moist membranes of the body.
 The virus is transferred via skin to skin contact.
-There no signs or symptoms usually if you are infected with the HPV virus.
+There no signs or symptoms usually if you are infected.
 However in some individuals, depending on the type of HPV, it damages the body’s tissues giving rise to opportune bacterial infections and occasionally cancer.

 As part of the routine cervical smear test we also include HPV testing.
-This determines if you have HPV and what the type of virus is.
+This determines if you have HPV and what type of virus is.
 The test can also identify your susceptibility to genital warts and cervical cancer.
-We have health care professionals on-site who can help and give advice on how often you will need to get tested.
-Identify which type, its virulence and if, and what precautions you will need to take and advice on what needs to be done next.
+We have health care professionals on-site who can help and give advice on how often you will need to get tested, identify which type, its virulence and if, and what, precautions you need to take and advice on what to do next.

 An estimated 70% of cervical cancers are caused by the HPV virus.
 Vaccinating young women against HPV does significantly reduce the chances of getting cervical cancer.

 Cervical smears are routine (especially for older women) and are an easy procedure to check for the warning signs of cervical cancer.